 In-band management administration with telnet is dangerous because anyone with a network sniffer and access to the right LAN segment can acquire the device account and password information.
-Network device security centers on protecting the paths and sessions used to access the device.
+Network device security relies upon protecting the paths and sessions used to access the device.

 Access lists or filters must be used to limit which hosts may connect to the network device using any in-band management application.
-Additionally, the IP addresses, which will be restricted to administrators only and must be from the internal network.
+Additionally, the IP addresses, which will be restricted to administrators, must originate from the internal network.

-- NOTE: In-band management is only to be used in situations where Out-of -band management has been deemed to hinder operational commitments, and the IAO has approved in writing the use for that specific purpose. - (NET1385: CAT I) The IAO will ensure that all in-band management connections to the switch require passwords. - (NET1386: CAT II) The switch administrators will ensure that the switch only allows inband management sessions from authorized IP addresses from the internal network. - (NET1387: CAT II) The switch administrators will ensure in-band management access to the switch restricted to SSH or any FIPS 140-2 algorithm. - (NET1388: CAT II) The switch administrator will set the SSH timeout value to 60 seconds, causing incomplete SSH connections to shut down after 60 seconds or less. - (NET1389: CAT II) The switch administrator will set the maximum number of unsuccessful SSH login attempts to three before locking access to the switch. - (NET1390: CAT II) The IAO will ensure the timeout for in-band management access is set for no longer than 10 minutes. - (NET1391: CAT IV) The switch administrators will configure the ACL that is bound to the VTY ports to log permitted and denied access attempts.
+In-band management is only to be used in situations where OOB management has been deemed to hinder operational commitments, and the IAO/NSO has approved in writing the use for that specific purpose.

+- (NET1385: CAT I) The IAO/NSO will ensure that all in-band management connections to the switch require passwords. - (NET1386: CAT II) The switch administrator will ensure that the switch only allows in-band management sessions from authorized IP addresses from the internal network. - (NET1387: CAT II) The switch administrator will ensure in-band management access to the switch is secured using FIPS 140-2 validated encryption such as AES, 3DES, SSH, or SSL. - (NET1388: CAT II) The switch administrator will set the SSH timeout value to 60 seconds, causing incomplete SSH connections to shut down after 60 seconds or less. - (NET1389: CAT II) The switch administrator will set the maximum number of unsuccessful SSH login attempts to three before locking access to the switch for the individual account. - (NET1390: CAT II) The IAO/NSO will ensure the timeout for in-band management access is set for no longer than 10 minutes. - (NET1391: CAT IV) The switch administrator will configure the ACL that is bound to the VTY ports to log permitted and denied access attempts.